• Skip to main content

 Fruits you will almost always find in the summer market include:

-Not only does the fertile land grow excellent produce, but they do not pick them until they are ripe.
+Not only does the fertile land produce excellent crops, but they are not picked until they are ripe.
 That makes such a difference.

 Desserts and Sweets.

 Few desserts are unique to only Tinos.
-Instead, they have sweets similar to other islands but use their local ingredients, cheese, honey, etc. A few to be on the lookout for include:
+Instead, they have sweets similar to those found on other islands, but they use local ingredients, such as cheese and honey.
+A few to be on the lookout for include:

-- Portokalopita (Orange Pie) is a Greek orange cake with a glaze of melted sugar, cinnamon, and orange.
+• Portokalopita (Orange Pie) is a traditional Greek orange cake topped with a glaze of melted sugar, cinnamon, and orange zest.

-- Pastel – Although not exclusive to Tinos, this snack of sesame seed and honey uses the local thyme honey.
+• Pastel – Although not exclusive to Tinos, this snack, made with sesame seeds and honey, utilizes the local thyme honey.

 Taste Tinos Honey.

-The island is home to approximately 60 bee-keepers making honey.
-Many are doing it for personal use, but there are also several large producers.
-Many of the individual operations are organic.
+The island is home to approximately 60 beekeepers who make honey.
+Many individuals are using it for personal purposes, but there are also several large-scale producers.
+Many of the individual operations are organic in nature.
 However, they will sell their surplus.
 Ask around.

 The most famous honey on the island is Thyme honey (méli thimaríou).
 Many consider this the best quality of Greek honey.